micczu1/monitoring-infra/README.md

 This repository consists of two playbooks:

   - [site.yml](site.yml) - which deploys basic prometheus/grafana stack without additional http proxies and with software listening on default ports
-  - [extras.yml](extras.yml) - adds influxdb as a long-term storage and deploys caddy http proxy.
-This will allow HTTPS connections to services like prometheus

 ## Run yourself